timbreitkreutz/atv.js/README.md

     * `node jslint.mjs --browser --devel --white atv.js` to the extent the following two will be able to run correctly
     * `npx eslint atv.js`
     * `npx prettier --trailing-comma none atv.js --write`
+* Some new-ish JavaScript idioms are avoided on purpose for one slightly older browser I have to support for now, e.g. the ... operator.
+Soon.

 [![0 dependencies!](https://0dependencies.dev/0dependencies.svg)](https://0dependencies.dev)